 These tools will help you monitor your performance as you warm your sending domain:

 - Review flow analytics: Check back periodically on your flow's open, unsubscribe, and spam complaint rates to gauge the engagement with these emails.

 - Monitor campaigns using the trends report: This report will show you changes over time in all the important email engagement metrics.
-In particular, keep an eye on the graph showing Marked as Spam and Hard Bounce rates, and make sure to look into campaigns that were responsible for any spiky behavior.
+In particular, keep an eye on the graph showing Marked as Spam and Hard Bounce rates, and make sure to look into campaigns that are responsible for any spikes in behavior.